 During their snorkel survey shifts, volunteers will snorkel within a pre-determined area and will be monitored by a safety supervisor on a paddleboard.
 The safety supervisor will accompany the research team throughout their in-water shift.
 All team members will wear a life jacket provided, will be limited to a small group size during snorkeling and will rest on land mid-shift before finishing the remaining shift in the sea.
 All snorkel shifts are weather-dependent and will be cancelled if the sea conditions are deemed unsafe.

 Volunteers will be given a bicycle safety briefing.
 Helmets and safety vests are required and provided.
-Bicycling is only permitted during daylight hours.
+Cycling is only permitted during daylight hours.

 The Skala Field Station is self-catered.
 Weekly expenses can be lowered with cooking, especially if you arrange a food share among your roommates.
 There are plenty of options at local stores for vegans and those with food intolerances or additional needs.
 Pizza and souvlaki can be delivered to the accommodation, or you can walk to a local restaurant to sit down and enjoy a Greek meal.